Computing @Bates FAQ’s

 If you can afford to purchase a personal computer, we strongly recommend that you do so.
 Bates College has many public computers available to students but access to these computers varies, depending on the location of the computers and the general demands on them.

 Basically, this is a choice of personal preference since there are advantages and disadvantages with each model.
 However, we would recommend purchasing a laptop computer, if possible.
 In recent years, over 95% of the computers owned by first year students were laptop computers.

 You can use a laptop at over 450 public, wired network jacks on campus.
 Also, wireless computer access is available in Ladd Library, Chase Hall, Commons, Perry Atrium in Pettengill Hall, in major classroom and athletic buildings and in all residence halls.
 We strongly recommend purchasing a security cable if you have a laptop computer.

 You can either call Dell or you can place an order at www.dell.com/bates.
 To place an order on-line, you will need a valid email address.

-You can order a computer from Apple either by calling Apple or by accessing Apple from the Bates custom Apple Store.
-Orders can be placed 24 hours a day, seven days a week.
+You can order a computer from Apple either by calling Apple or by accessing Apple from the Apple education store.
 You should remember that you are eligible to purchase one laptop, one desktop and two monitors from Apple per academic year (7/1 through 6/30), and that all sales are final.

-To order by phone, call 1-800-800-2775.
+To order by phone, call 1-800-692-7753 (1-800-MY-APPLE).
 You will need to identify yourself as a Bates student and you may be asked to provide proof of matriculation.
 In addition, you will need to have a United States billing and shipping address.
 You can pay by check or credit card.

 You can also purchase an Apple computer at an Apple retail store.
 To receive the academic discount, you will have to ask for it, indicate that you are affiliated with Bates College and provide proof of matriculation.